DevOluwapelumi/NODE-PRACTICE/README.md

 Install and Use Dependencies (Optional): If your project requires external libraries or packages, you can use npm to install them.
 For example, if you want to use the popular lodash library, you can install it with: npm install lodash

+Then, you can require and use it in your Node.js script:
+// app.js
+const _ = require("lodash");

+console.log(_.random(1, 10));

+Code and Develop: Now, you can start coding your Node.js application within your app.js file.
+You can build web servers, APIs, scripts, and much more using Node.js.

+That's the basic process of starting a Node.js script.
+You can continue developing your project, and as it becomes more complex, you may want to consider using a build tool like npm scripts or a framework like Express.js for web applications.